May 3, 2018

 Or create your own 20km bush walk by starting at Waterfall, walk via Uloola Falls Track to Audley.
 Then continue on to Winifred Falls, then Maianbar to finish at Bundeena.
 You could stretch this to a two day walk but both Royal National Park campsites (Uloola and Bonnie Vale) are close to either the start or end.

-Curra Moors loop track is CLOSED
+Curra Moors loop track is OPEN

 It's the closure of this track that's a particular reminder of how devastating bushfire can be to fauna and flora.
 Curra Moors is always bursting with plants and animals in Royal National Park, and my hope is for green shoots and new homes for them all.

-Wallumarra Track is CLOSED
+Wallumarra Track is OPEN

 This is another great area for plants and animals so fingers crossed the animals recover too.
 The plants will thrive and this track is a highlight for the wildflower season this winter.

-Palona Cave Track is CLOSED
+Palona Cave Track is OPEN

 Image credit: NSW Rural Fire Service